 Until only a few years ago, people believed that pork of any color except a greyish off-white was inedible, leading to all kinds of bacterial infections and diseases.

-- Pork chops cooked to an internal temperature of 145 oF could be safe providing it rest for 3 minutes after cooking.
+- Pink pork chops are safe to eat if cooked to an internal temperature of 145°F and allowed to rest for 3 minutes after cooking.

 The findings published by the USDA caused great joy, especially for chefs.